What are fire dampers?

 Who is responsible?

-The Regulatory Reform (fire safety) Order 2005 came into effect in October 2006 and had a major impact on responsibility for fire safety, shifting the responsibility for a facility’s fire safety system to the organization’s “responsible person”.
+Under The Regulatory Reform (fire safety) Order 2005 the responsibility for a facility’s fire safety system falls on the organization’s “responsible person”.
 Typically, that responsible person is the employer, or the owner of the facility.
+If you are a building manager or owner, you have a duty of care to staff, employees and visitors to provide a safe environment.

 What are the common problems found with fire dampers?